article banner (priority)

 Interface Delegation

-Kotlin has a feature called interface delegation, which is a special support for the delegation pattern.
-Let's discuss the delegation pattern first.
+Kotlin has a feature called interface delegation.
+This is special support for the delegation pattern, so let’s discuss this first.

-Consider that you have a class that implements an interface.
-In the below example, it is the GenericCreature class implementing the Creature interface.
-If you want another class, Goblin, to behave just like GenericCreature, you can achieve that using composition by creating an instance of GenericCreature, keeping it as a property, and using its methods.
-This new class can also implement the interface Creature.
-Then we can talk about delegation.
+Imagine you have a class that implements an interface.
+In the example below, this is the GenericCreature class, which implements the Creature interface.
+If you want another class, Goblin, to behave just like GenericCreature, you can achieve this with composition by creating an instance of GenericCreature, keeping it as a property, and using its methods.
+This new class can also implement the Creature interface.

 interface Creature { val attackPower: Int val defensePower: Int fun attack() } class GenericCreature( override val attackPower: Int, override val defensePower: Int, ) : Creature { override fun attack() { println("Attacking with $attackPower") } } class Goblin : Creature { private val delegate = GenericCreature(2, 1) override val attackPower: Int = delegate.attackPower override val defensePower: Int = delegate.defensePower override fun attack() { delegate.attack() } // ... } fun main() { val goblin = Goblin() println(goblin.defensePower) // 1 goblin.attack() // Attacking with 2 }

-To reuse the same method implementation, it is enough to use composition, so to keep a property with an object of another type and use it on its own methods.
-The delegation pattern also includes implementing the same interface, which introduces polymorphic behavior.
-Classes GenericCreature and Goblin both implement the Creature interface, so in some cases, they can be used interchangeably.
+To reuse the same method implementation, it is enough to use composition, which means keeping a property with an object of another type and using it on its own methods.
+The delegation pattern also involves implementing the same interface as the class we delegate to, thus introducing polymorphic behavior.
+The GenericCreature and Goblin classes both implement the Creature interface, therefore they can be used interchangeably in some cases.

 Delegation and inheritance

-From the beginning, the delegation pattern was presented as an alternative to inheritance.
-In the end, similar behavior can be achieved if we make GenericCreature open and we make Goblin extend it.
+Delegation is an old pattern and has always been presented as an alternative to inheritance.
+Truth be told, similar behavior can be achieved if we make GenericCreature open and we make Goblin extend it.

 interface Creature { val attackPower: Int val defensePower: Int fun attack() } open class GenericCreature( override val attackPower: Int, override val defensePower: Int, ) : Creature { override fun attack() { println("Attacking with $attackPower") } } class Goblin : GenericCreature(2, 1) { // ... } fun main() { val goblin = Goblin() println(goblin.defensePower) // 1 goblin.attack() // Attacking with 2 }

-Using inheritance seems easier, but there are some consequences and limitations that make us choose delegation anyway:
+Using inheritance seems easier, but it has some consequences and limitations that make us choose delegation anyway:

 • We can inherit from only one class, but we can delegate to many objects.

-• Inheritance is a really strong relationship, and we often do not want it.
-Maybe we do not want Goblin to be a GenericCreature because we are not able to guarantee that Goblin behaves as GenericCreature in all the ways.
+• Inheritance is a very strong relationship, but this is often not what we want.
+Maybe we don't want Goblin to be a GenericCreature because we are not able to guarantee that the former will always behave exactly like the latter.

-• Most classes are not designed for an inheritance, and they are either closed, or we just should not inherit from them.
+• Most classes are not designed for inheritance as they are either closed or we just should not inherit from them.

-• Inheritance breaks encapsulation, what generates safety threats (see Item 36: Prefer composition over inheritance from Effective Kotlin).
+• Inheritance breaks encapsulation, thus causing safety threats (see Item 36: Prefer composition over inheritance from Effective Kotlin).

-That is why we often prefer to use delegation instead of inheritance, and to support us, Kotlin creators introduced special support.
+All in all, this is why we often prefer to use delegation instead of inheritance.
+Fortunately, the creators of Kotlin introduced special support to help us with this.

 Kotlin interface delegation support

-Kotlin introduced a special support for Interface Delegation that makes it as easy to use as an inheritance.
+Kotlin introduced special support for the interface delegation pattern, which makes it as easy to use as inheritance.
 After specifying an interface you want your class to implement, you can use the by keyword and specify the object that should be used as a delegate.
 This removes the "writing additional code" overhead.
 This is how this could be used in Goblin:

 interface Creature { val attackPower: Int val defensePower: Int fun attack() } class GenericCreature( override val attackPower: Int, override val defensePower: Int, ) : Creature { override fun attack() { println("Attacking with $attackPower") } } class Goblin : Creature by GenericCreature(2, 1) { // ... } fun main() { val goblin = Goblin() println(goblin.defensePower) // 1 goblin.attack() // Attacking with 2 }